sst/sst/www/docs/start/nextjs.md

 id: nextjs
 sidebar_label: Next.js
 title: Use Next.js with SST
-description: "Create and deploy a Next.js app to AWS with SST."
+description: "Create and deploy a Next.js app to AWS with SST and OpenNext."
 ---

 import config from "../../config";